ibm-maximo-dev/maximo-swift-restclient/README.md

 pod '<dependency name>', '1.0.0'
 ```

->**Note**: In this case, for this module, there are no dependencies on CocoaPods library, os is not necessary add anything else for
+>**Note**: In this case, for this module, there are no dependencies on CocoaPods library, is not necessary add anything else for  this example.
-this example.

 5. Install the dependencies for your project by entering the following command in the terminal session: